maci3k/sql-tasks/README.md

 * from `assessment` to `product` and name the column `product_id`
 * from `assessment` to `users` and name the column `users_id`

 Your modifications should also guarantee data consistency after `DELETE` and `UPDATE` operations.
-Other words, if some product has been delete, all dependent rows of orders and assessment should be also delete.
+In other words, if a product gets deleted, all dependent rows of orders and assessment should also be deleted.

 ### Schema structure without consistency constraints: